MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [ ] Delay capital intensive projects to benefit from future low rates.
 - [ ] Avoid adjusting their treasury strategies.

-> **Explanation:** Expecting higher future rates, many corporations will issue bonds or take on debt earlier, anticipating that future borrowing costs will be higher.
+> **Explanation:**( Expecting higher future rates, many corporations will issue bonds or take on debt earlier, anticipating that future borrowing costs will be higher.)

----

 ### Which of the following is considered a key step in analyzing interest rate impacts on a portfolio?
 - [x] Conducting scenario analysis for varying interest rates.